nebaughman/DriveUp/README.md

 ## Setup

-PicUp uses the GDriver library (a thin wrapper around Google Drive API).
-GDriver requires Google Drive API app registration (not included).
-Registering as a Google Drive API developer provides `client_secret.json`, needed by GDriver.
+PicUp uses the Google Drive API, which requires app registration, to provide `client_secret.json` application credentials.
+To use PicUp, you must register as a Google developer and obtain your own `client_secret.jason` application credentials.

+> The `client_secret.json` application credentials used to develop PicUp are not included.

-PicUp (via GDriver, via Google Drive API) uses Google OAuth to authenticate the user and grant authorization to use the user's Google Drive service.
+PicUp (via Google Drive API) uses Google OAuth to authenticate the user and grant authorization to use the user's Google Drive service.
 When first running PicUp, if stored credentials are not available, a browser will be opened to an authentication and authorization URL.
 Google Drive account access must be granted by the user.
 Afterward, credentials are stored in a local file for subsequent executions.

 > You may revoke access to this program in your Google account, which invalidates the stored credentials (you'll have to authorize the app once again).
 >